Best Practices

 Foster Open Communication

-Open communication is the bedrock of efficient PR.
+Open communication is the bedrock of efficient PR processes.
 Teams that communicate effectively move faster.
 Encourage open dialogue about roadblocks, challenges, and potential solutions.
 When developers can readily ask reviewers for clarification or discuss alternative approaches, it prevents misunderstandings and speeds up the review process.
-Just as automation eliminates manual bottlenecks, clear communication removes interpersonal ones.
-This collaborative approach can significantly reduce PR cycle time.

 Encourage Knowledge Sharing